wry/snippets/vidgen/README.md

 # vidgen
-a tiny libcless animation using ffmpeg as its gui
+a tiny nostdlib animation using ffmpeg as its gui